 Liberal Arts And Science - General Studies

-The Liberal Arts General Studies curriculum has a dual purpose.
-The courses provide students subject matter enabling them to transfer to a four-year college or university by providing comprehensive general education, but the curriculum is also designed to provide students a chance to explore other academic programs through open college electives.
+The Liberal Arts General Studies curriculum has a dual purpose: it is designed to enable students to either transfer to a four-year college/university or explore other academic programs within SUNY Erie through open college electives.

 Students interested in a flexible, exploratory course of study and the option of a self-structured curriculum may pursue Liberal Arts-General Studies.
 This program offers the student a course of study leading to an Associate in Science degree and an opportunity to experience courses in other curricula.

 The SUNY General Education knowledge and skills areas and the three competencies now function as the basis for the Liberal Arts degree program outcomes.
 These General Education requirements are detailed in the academic information section of the college catalog.

 The General Studies curriculum is designed to provide the student with a flexible, exploratory course of study and the option of self-structured curricula without a prior commitment to either specific academic or vocational goals.
 It is offered day and evening on all campuses, as well as online as a distance learning program.
 Students may attend on a part-time or full-time basis.

 This program serves the needs of students interested in transferring to four-year institutions by ensuring SUNY General Education requirements are fulfilled.
 The program is also ideal for the student who has an inquisitive mind and wishes to explore a variety of academic options.
 Graduates may find numerous entry-level positions available in banking, sales, real estate and health and human services.

 An applicant for General Studies should contact a college admissions counselor.
 After notification of acceptance and receipt of placement test scores, the applicant is required to contact the General Studies department for course advisement.